bolgovr/broom/README.md

 	app.get('/path/:var1/var2', function (req, res) {
   	  flow.run('global', function (callback) {
-   	     callback(null, {'req':req}); //any module can access to req params throgh 	data.start.req
+   	     callback(null, {'req':req}); //any module can access to req params through data.start.req
      }, function (err, data) {
    	 if (err) {
-      	  res.end('error'); //if any error occured - that function will be called immidiately } else {
+      	  res.end('error'); //if any error occured - that function will be called immediately } else {
      	   res.end(data.renderHTML); //if you have module with name renderHTML and it passes rendered template in callback }